Omar-AAyman/Content-Scheduler/README.md

 - **Platforms**: The `PlatformController` lets you toggle platforms, with a `PlatformObserver` logging changes.
 Caching speeds things up.
 - **Events**: Custom events (like `PostPublished`) and listeners ensure reliable logging, set up in `EventServiceProvider`.
 - **Frontend**: Bootstrap, JavaScript, and CSS create a clean, responsive UI.
 It’s lightweight but looks great on any device.
-- **Testing**: Tests in `tests/Feature` cover post management, platform toggling, and publishing, using `TestDatabaseSeeder` for reliable setups.

 ### Trade-offs